-Another reason passion is important is that it should drive your business focus.
+Another reason passion is important is that it should drive the focus you have on your business.
 Do you like to spend hours shopping?
 There’s a lot of money to be made in clothing retail and fashion design.
 Are you a gym nut?
 Maybe a fitness career is what you need.

 Individuals who are passionate about their business ventures are considerably more likely to put in the hard work even when it's difficult, as well as create a better product for their clients.
-They get the funding or online payday loans and make things happen.
+They get the funding, online payday loans, or easy online loans, and make things happen.

 You’re willing to work hard